 What’s the Monthly Recurring Cost for joining FCIX?

 $0/mo for 1x1Gbps, double that for anything faster.

 Don’t worry; we take our level of service at these prices very seriously, and will always make sure to refund port fees for any outages suffered on the FCIX.

 Do you have anything faster than 1G?

 Yes!
-We’re in the process of migrating to some Arista 7050-64s, so we’ve got 10G ports available.
+We just migrated to a pair of Arista 7050-64s, so we’ve got 10G ports available.
 It wouldn’t really be a cabal without 10G Ethernet, now would it?